liorgrossman/darkness/CONTRIBUTING.md

 Open `/themes/themes/THEME-TEMPLATE.scss` in your code editor and follow the instructions.

 #### Fix an inverted UI element (appears like negative)
-Darkness works by inverting the <HTML> with `filter:invert(1)`, then inverts back all the element that must their original colors (e.g. img, video, svg, canvas, etc.)
+Darkness works by inverting the `<HTML>` with `filter:invert(1)`, then inverts back all the element that must their original colors (e.g. img, video, svg, canvas, etc.)

 Start by inspecting the inverted element using Chrome Developer Tools.
 You will find find one of the following:

 1. **invert-back is necessary and missing**: the element needs to be inverted back, but isn't.
-Inverting the element colors back is done by adding a selector in [SITENAME].scss, e.g.
+Inverting the element colors back is done by adding a selector in `[SITENAME].scss`, e.g.
 ```
 .elementSelector {
   @include invert-back();
 }
 ```
 1. **invert-back is unnecessarily used**: sometimes invert-back() is applied for this element, although it doesn't need to be inverted back.
-This happens when overly-wide selector is is used, for example: img { @include invert-back() }
+This happens when overly-wide selector is is used, for example: `img { @include invert-back() }`.
 In such case, you can exclude this specific element from being inverted back:
 ```
 img {